Book your Regional Japan Rail Pass

 The e-voucher, that you will receive by email, is to be exchanged exclusively at the Odakyu Shinjuku counter and at the Odakyu Tourist Information Center (Odawara Station):

-The pass is valid for two days.
+The pass is valid for two or three days (depending on the pass you select).
 It includes a round trip ticket on the Odakyu Line (from the departure station to Shinjuku) plus unlimited rides on different transportation modes in Hakone (additional fares are required for Limited Express "Romancecar" trains).

 Rides on seven modes of transportation including :